xster/flutter-wiki/Triage.md

 Make a judgement call:

-- If the bug seems like a correctness issue, relates to polish and quality, or might block fully shipping broad consumer-facing apps, add it to the "Goals" milestone.
+- If the bug seems like a correctness issue, relates to polish and quality, might block fully shipping broad consumer-facing apps, or relates to something on our [Roadmap], add it to the "Goals" milestone.

 - If the bug seems like a far fetched future request, add it to the "Future" milestone.